-In July 2015, the VDH State Public Health Toxicologist reviewed the current guidelines and applicable science related to PCBs, PBDEs, mercury, dioxin, and Kepone and determined that changes to the current fish consumption advisory guidelines are not indicated at this time.
+In June 2016, the VDH State Public Health Toxicologist reviewed the current guidelines and applicable science related to PCBs, PBDEs, mercury, dioxin, and Kepone and determined that a change to the current fish consumption advisory guidelines is not indicated at this time.
 The most current guidelines are available on the Virginia Regulatory Town Hall through the following links: dioxin, Kepone, mercury, PBDEs, and PCBs.
 Below is the current list of contaminants and associated action levels that prompt a fish consumption advisory in Virginia:

-PCBs - When PCBs levels in fish range from 100 to below 500 micrograms per kilogram (μ g/kg), VDH recommends limiting consumption of contaminated fish species to two, 8-oz meals per month.
-When levels equal or exceed 500 μ g/kg in fish, VDH recommends avoiding consumption of contaminated fish species.
+PCBs - When PCBs levels in fish range from 100 to below 500 micrograms per kilogram ($\mu g/kg$), VDH recommends limiting consumption of contaminated fish species to two, 8-oz meals per month.
+When levels equal or exceed 500 $\mu g/kg$ in fish, VDH recommends avoiding consumption of contaminated fish species.